🚚 FREE US SHIPPING ON ORDERS OVER $30 🚚

-5 Tips on How To Sleep Comfortably While Living Aboard.
+5 Tips on How To Sleep Comfortably While Living Aboard

 If you've spent one night on a boat, you probably enjoyed it in some capacity.
-The waves rocking you to sleep is the pinnacle of ocean living.
+The waves rocking you to sleep are the pinnacle of ocean living.
 That one night of comfort might lead you to believe that it's extremely easy to get a good rest while living aboard, but the reality is quite different.

 Getting a good night of sleep on your own boat consistently once you've gotten your sea legs and become used to the gentle rocking starts to become plagued with problems.